What is Daytime Wetting (Diurnal Enuresis)?

 Your child’s pediatrician will provide a complete physical and run some simple tests to rule out problems such as diabetes or a urinary tract infection.

 If these tests come back normal, the doctor may refer you to a pediatric urology practice for an evaluation.
-Physicians and nurse practitioners at this type of practice specialize in treating children who have problems with their urinary system.
+Providers at this type of practice specialize in treating children who have problems with their urinary system.

 Treatment options for daytime wetting include medication, biofeedback and healthy bowel habits.